the-universal-linux-society/CheatScript-V2/README.md

 Feel free to use, modify and edit the script as you wish.

 If you do experiance any bugs with the script, get in touch for us to fix.

-Ensure you have TLDR downloaded on your system prior to running the script!

 ### Alias:
 We didn't configure it in the script, but you could create an alias for the script within the .bashrc file.